Achieve ISO 27001 certification

 - Business continuity and disaster recovery

 ISO 27001 is an ISO standard about information security, which you can use to build an Information Security Management System that will help you keep your information confidential, available, complete and accurate.
 If you’re new to ISO 27001 and management system standards, read our blog What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 We have extracted every single instance of the word “shall” being used across the ISO/IEC 27001:2013 and entered it as a row in the checklist, including those in Annex A listing the 114 potential controls.

-That means this compliance checklist covers 100% of the requirements in ISO 27001.
+That means this requirements checklist covers 100% of the requirements in ISO 27001.
 We have also added some information from ISO 27002 to guide our consultants when assessing if the requirements are met.
 You’ll find that information invaluable.